nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-release-notes/web-ui-release-notes-3-0-38.md

 ### Other Noteworthy Changes

-- Resolved functional and accessibility test failures in WebUI pipelines that were caused by the latest Chrome version.<br/>[WEBUI-1602]
+- Resolved functional and accessibility test failures in Web UI pipelines that were caused by the latest Chrome version.<br/>

 - Updated search and cloud test cases to resolve random failures in functional tests pipeline.<br/>[WEBUI-1606]